GSA/digitalgov.gov/content/services/dap/gaining-access-to-dap-data.md

 - If yes, no action is needed.
 - If no, then you'll need to associate your .gov or .mil or authorized contractor email address with Google Analytics at [https://accounts.google.com/SignUpWithoutGmail?hl=en](https://accounts.google.com/SignUpWithoutGmail?hl=en), if isn’t already associated. **Do not create a new Gmail address**.

-{{< note >}}**Note: Do you have a gmail.com address linked to your .gov email address (potentially as a backup)?**, If so, you will have to unlink those accounts in order to become a DAP user.
+{{< note >}}**Do you have a gmail.com address linked to your .gov email address (potentially as a backup)?** If so, you will have to unlink those accounts in order to become a DAP user.
 We can send you instructions to help unlink the accounts.
 Also, linking those addresses after being granted access could result in your personal gmail.com address becoming the "primary" account, and you may be subject to removal from our system.
 {{< /note >}}